N0ury/ESP32-GL50_EVO-BLE/README.md

 With PlatformIO we can use the command pio device monitor, but we can also use any other app.
 One I love is CoolTerm from Roger Meier: https://freeware.the-meiers.org
 Don't forget to modify the "if (advertisedDevice.haveName() && advertisedDevice.getName() == "Beurer GL50EVO" && advertisedDevice.getAddress().toString() == "ed:ac:3e:ea:54:ff")" line to suit your situation.

+This repository is now obsolete.
+I have a new one [here](https://github.com/N0ury/ESP32-GL50_EVO-NimBLE) that uses NimBLE.
+It's a new library actively maintained.